colinangusmackay/family-tree/index.md

 ## The Geeky Bit

 If you are interested in the software side of it.
 I am using:
-* [FamilyTree 10](https://www.syniumsoftware.com/macfamilytree) - To store and catalogue the information on my Mac.
+* [MacFamilyTree 10](https://www.syniumsoftware.com/macfamilytree) - To store and catalogue the information on my Mac.
 * [MobileFamilyTree 10](https://www.syniumsoftware.com/mobilefamilytree) - To store and catalogue the information on my iPad.
 Both the iPad and Mac versions are sync'ed.
 * [GitKraken](https://www.gitkraken.com) - To move the raw data from FamilyTree to [GitHub.com](https://github.com).
 * [Stravaig Gedcom](https://github.com/Stravaig-Projects/Gedcom) - My own rendering software (a work in progress) written in C#.